 In order to consider the reasonableness of any accommodation and to provide adequate time for planning, a written physician's release must be provided to the direct supervisor and the CAO Human Resource Office at least two workdays in advance of the planned return to work date.
 No work may be performed until the physician's release has been provided, reviewed, and approval communicated.
-See Section II, Requests for Reasonable Accommodation.
+See Section 113, Requests for Reasonable Accommodation.

-Family Medical Leave provides job and benefits protection only; it does not provide pay protection.
-See the Short-term Disability Salary Continuation and Long-term Disability Insurance and Workers' Compensation sections for information on pay protection during these medical leaves of absence.
+See the Short-term Disability Salary Continuation and Long-term Disability Insurance and Workers' Compensation sections for information on additional pay protection during these medical leaves of absence.